coopidgin-foundation/coopidgin-label/README.md

 And above all, here you can create repositories to host your language projects, if you have no place elsewhere.

-Coopidgins would belong to everyone and would be quickly to improve or to recycle.
-So give them a chance.
+Coopidgin languages would belong to everyone and would be quickly to improve or to recycle.
+So please give them a chance.